CrossTheRoadElec/Phoenix6-Documentation/source/docs/hardware-reference/talonfx/improving-performance-with-current-limits.rst

 .. note:: The below example ignores factors such as energy loss from heat or inefficiency.

-A good example of this is a motor that is powered with a :math:`12V` supply drawing :math:`40A` of supply current.
-If the dutycycle of the motor is at 100% dutycycle, then the stator current will be close to :math:`40A`  as well.
-If the motor is at 50% of dutycycle, then the output voltage will be :math:`6V` at :math:`80A`.
+For example, if a motor is being applied with 50% dutycycle with :math:`80A`` of load (stator current), the resulting supply current will be :math:`40A`.
+If the motor has 100% dutycycle applied wth :math:`80A`` of stator current, the resulting supply current wll be :math:`80A`.

 .. figure:: images/stator-limit.png
    :alt: 80a stator limit being applied